douglashill/CookieClear/README.md

 CookieClear
 ===========

-Clears cookies (as used by Safari) on OS X.
+Clears cookies (as used by Safari) on OS X, ignoring domains in a whitelist.
+Useful to covering your tracks while staying logged in to some sites.

 ## Licence ##